tsunami416604/azure-docs.hu-hu/articles/sql-database/scripts/sql-database-sync-data-between-sql-databases.md

               "")

 # Add a new sync member
+# You can add members from other subscriptions, you don't need to specify Subscription Id for the member
 Write-Host "Adding member"$SyncMemberName" to the sync group" New-AzureRmSqlSyncMember   -ResourceGroupName $ResourceGroupName `
                             -ServerName $ServerName `